dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Build an image optimized for startup performance

 You can improve startup performance by using [Ready to Run (R2R) compilation](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/readytorun-overview.md) for your application.
 You can do this by setting the `PublishReadyToRun` property, which will result in your application being compiled to native code when you publish it.
-This is what the `-trim` samples do (they are explained shortly).
+This is what the `-slim` samples do (they are explained shortly).

 You can add the `PublishReadyToRun` property in two ways: